sigiler/Asemu/README.md

  transform into some toy project like a virtual console game or showcase a minimal operating system.

-Documentation is too incomplete and outdated to be worth sharing.
+Documentation will come when the design is stable.

 ## Currently working